Complex

 Jung felt that these thought-feeling combinations grew in intensity or at least kept their intensity when they remained unconscious, and also formed into psychological clusters he called ‘complexes.’
 Jungian psychology in fact was originally known as ‘complex psychology.’

-Sedgwick locates the complex at the historical origin of analytical psychology and explains the mechanism by which unconscious feeling-states intensify through their very concealment.
+Sedgwick locates the complex at the historical origin of analytical psychology itself, emphasizing that repressed feeling-states intensify when unconscious and aggregate into the structured clusters Jung named complexes.

 Sedgwick, David, An Introduction to Jungian Psychotherapy: The Therapeutic Relationship, 2001thesis